Teikō Shiotani: Prominence

 Shiotani attributed his new appreciation of religious motifs to the death in infancy of his second son, Reiji.
 As well as photographing people at the temple, he took many photographs of his first son, Sōnosuke, and his daughter, Yūko.
 As he emerged from mourning, Shiotani enjoyed and depicted their vitality and naïve innocence.

 Shiotani lived his whole life in the family house in Akasaki, which is on the sea; the upstairs room provided an excellent view of the sea, and Shiotani took many photographs of it from his window.
 He was fascinated by the sea's changeability, and his subject matter expanded from everyday life to the power of nature.
 Takeuji and Noriko Tsutatani both single out Shipwreck (Hasen, 1929) as a powerful seascape.
 Takeuji points out that it is very different from the "nostalgic landscape photography" popular at the time, but that its depiction of the wrecked ship and its horrified spectators also avoids expressing emotion and instead shows natural forces at work.

-Shiotani calculated that his photography from 1915 to 1935 had added up in the following way: still lifes, 2.5 (out of 10); human figures, 2.8; scenery, 3.6; animals, 1.1.
+Shiotani calculated that his photography from 1915 to 1935 had added up in the following way: devoted to still lifes, 25%; to human figures, 28%; to scenery, 36%; to animals, 11%.
 On various occasions he wrote of both the importance to him of nature photography, and the childishness of evaluating the landscapes that one sees.
 Also, that merely showing the exterior of "a piece of grass or a tree" was insufficient, and that the photographer "should attempt to capture the inner life hidden in its nature and to express it".